Hot Lunch and Milk Programs/Snack Breaks

 We send out monthly email statements letting you know your student’s lunch account balance.
 The following Unpaid Meal Charge Policy applies to the collection of negative hot lunch account balances:

 - Families are encouraged to apply for free and reduced price meal benefit.
-The current-year Household Application for Free and Reduced Price School Meals is always available in the school office – you can pick one up, or call to have one mailed to you.
+The current-year Household Application for Free and Reduced Price School Meals is always available in the school office or online – you can pick one up, call to have one mailed to you, download it from our Forms webpage at http://orlcs.org/orlcs/school-forms/, or fill it out online at SNACS Online Application.
 Any family that remains in a negative balance for a period of three months will receive a written notification to encourage them to apply for free or reduced price meal benefits.
 (See the Civil Rights Statement at the end of this page.)

 - Families will be notified of the school’s Unpaid Meal Charge Policy in writing before the school year begins and with each new transfer student.